airctl/.github/profile/README.md

 We see the need to bring the community together to solution and prepare for bad days with AI systems and programs, may we never see them.

 ### Why did you decide to start AIRCTL?
-Emily and Jonathan were ruining too many local functions with AI specific discussions and started to write them all down together when it became clear that we weren't stopping and neither were the needs.
+Emily and Jonathan were ruining too many local functions with AI specific discussions.
+In spring of 2024, we started to write them all down together when it became clear that we weren't stopping and neither were the needs, and we kicked off community from AIRCTL at HACKBOAT 2024 with our first alpha test of AIRCTL B&B.

 # AIRCTL x Backdoors & Breaches